 - Written by Brandon Perton

-How to Cash In when Selling N64 Games!
+It's Time to Cash In on those N64 Games!

 The first thing that you can do when you sell N64 games is to avoid stores like EB Games or GameStop in your area.
 The prices that they give people who sell used games from modern consoles are already seriously under the original values of the items.
 If you think getting $10 for a $65 PlayStation 4 game is bad, you don't even want to know how much you would get for a fifteen year old copy of "The Legend of Zelda: Ocarina of Time."
 If you really want to cash in selling your old Nintendo 64 game collection, you're going to need to look beyond the obvious for the perfect outlet in which to sell your games.

 Go through your collection and find out if you have any series of games that you might be able to sell together.
 When selling games for an older console like the Nintendo 64, you need to remember that you'll have the best luck selling directly to other collectors.
 If you try to sell a lone copy of "Super Mario Kart 64" on eBay you might not have a great deal of luck.
 If you pair that copy with three other Mario games from the Nintendo 64, however, you'll likely appeal to the collector mentality and attract individuals who want all of the games from a particular series.

 Another thing you're going to want to do is go through your collection and make sure that you don't have any rare items which are significantly more valuable than the rest.
 While the vast majority of all Nintendo 64 games were produced in mass quantities and are therefore not too valuable, there are certain titles that are worth a pretty penny to the right person.
 Search for the game in question on a site like eBay and look for two key pieces of information: the amount of money that people are listing the game for and the amount it is actually selling for.